Sitting Bull: Early life

 Sitting Bull was born on land later included in the Dakota Territory sometime between 1831 and 1837.
 In 2007, Sitting Bull's great-grandson asserted from family oral tradition that Sitting Bull was born along the Yellowstone River, south of present-day Miles City, Montana.
-He was named Ȟoká Psíče (Jumping Badger) at birth, and nicknamed Húŋkešni /sio/ or "Slow", an allusion to his careful and unhurried nature.
+He was named Ȟoká Psíče (Jumping Badger) at birth, and nicknamed Húŋkešni /lkt/ or "Slow", an allusion to his careful and unhurried nature.

 When Sitting Bull was 14 years old, he accompanied a group of Lakota warriors, which included his father and his uncle Four Horns, in a raiding party to take horses from a camp of Crow warriors.
 He displayed bravery by riding forward and counting coup on one of the surprised Crow, which was witnessed by the other mounted Lakota.
 Upon returning to camp, his father gave a celebratory feast at which he conferred his own name upon his son.
 The name, Tȟatȟáŋka Íyotake, in the Lakota language, roughly translates to "Buffalo Bull Who Sits Down", but Americans commonly refer to him as "Sitting Bull".
 Thereafter, Sitting Bull's father was known as Jumping Bull.
 At this ceremony before the entire band, Sitting Bull's father presented his son with an eagle feather to wear in his hair, a warrior's horse, and a hardened buffalo hide shield to mark his son's passage into manhood as a Lakota warrior.

 During the Dakota War of 1862, in which Sitting Bull's people were not involved, several bands of eastern Dakota people killed an estimated 300 to 800 settlers and soldiers in south-central Minnesota in response to poor treatment by the government and in an effort to drive the whites away.
 Despite being embroiled in the American Civil War, the United States Army retaliated in 1863 and 1864, even against bands that had not been involved in the hostilities.
 In 1864, two brigades of about 2,200 soldiers under Brigadier General Alfred Sully attacked a village.
 The defenders were led by Sitting Bull, Gall and Inkpaduta.
 The Lakota and Dakota were driven out, but skirmishing continued into August at the Battle of the Badlands.

 In September, Sitting Bull and about one hundred Hunkpapa Lakota encountered a small party near what is now Marmarth, North Dakota.
 They had been left behind by a wagon train commanded by Captain James L. Fisk to repair an overturned wagon.
 When he led an attack, Sitting Bull was shot in the left hip by a soldier.
 The bullet exited through the small of his back, and the wound was not serious.